 Customer gap

-Most buyers still need workflow design, integration, proof, data boundaries, and operations.
+Most buyers still need process design, integration, safe testing, data boundaries, and operations.

 Folium advantage